petter-holmberg/elements/README.md

 Positions of `array_circular` elements are larger and element access is slower than for `array_single_ended` and `array_double_ended`.
 `array_circular` supports insertion at the back and the front in amortized constant time using `push` and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.

+`array_segmented_single_ended` implements a segmented array of elements, where elements are stored on the free store in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also contiguously allocated on the free store.
+All blocks in the array are full, except possibly the last one.
+`array_segmented_single_ended` supports insertion at the back in amortized constant time using `push`.
+If the last block is full, a new block is allocated and appended to the index.
+Existing elements are never moved when new allocations occur.
+Erasure at the back using `pop` deallocates the last block if it becomes empty.

 ## Sum types

 `result` implements a type that carries either a value or an error.
 The presence of a value can be checked by boolean evaluation.
 An expected object is `Mutable` if its `Value_type` is.